dreusebio/dreusebio.github.io/CV.md

 - **Internal Medicine**: Performed ward rounds, diagnostics, and outpatient care
 - **Surgery**: Focused on pre- and post-surgical care
 - **Obstetrics and Gynecology**: Assisted in surgeries, including C-sections and hysterectomies, and provided prenatal care
-- **Pediatrics**: Managed pediatric conditions, administered vaccinations, and monitored developmental milestones
+- **Pediatrics**: Visited patients in the ward conditions and discussed treatment plans with attending physician, observed administration vaccinations, and monitored developmental milestones

 ---